-Requests for training reimbursement related to County-recommended trainings or other trainings designed to improve the quality of services to individuals, may be made in writing to the County at least ten (10) business days prior to the training event.
+Requests for training reimbursement related to County-recommended trainings or other training designed to improve the quality of services to individuals, may be made in writing to the County at least ten (10) business days prior to the training event.
+Registration and related travel costs may be submitted for reimbursement by the County.
 Requests should clearly outline the training requested, dates of training and travel, and the number of staff attending.
 Mileage, food purchases, and lodging may not exceed the Federal per diem/rate allowance.
+Acceptance of training reimbursement requests is at the discretion of the County and is dependent upon funding availability.
 Reimbursement for training requests will require back-up documentation and receipts.